Canjie-Luo/MORAN_v2/README.md

 ## Demo

-Download the model parameter file `demo.pth` from the link above and put it into root folder.
+Download the model parameter file `demo.pth` from the [link](https://pan.baidu.com/s/1TqZfvoEhyv57yf4YBjSzFg) (password: l8em) and put it into root folder.
 Then, execute the `demo.py` for more visualizations.

 ```bash
 	python demo.py